Stefan Gröschl

 In terms of interactive communication the continuously positive student responses regarding classroom atmosphere and student – instructor communication has confirmed and strengthened my belief in an interactive communication style.
 The latter assists both me and the students.
 Classroom discussions benefit me in terms of learning from students (a) how students learn, (b) how students think, and (c) their different experiences, views, and approaches.
 Class participation and discussions promote students’ interpersonal and communication skills – key competencies in today’s business world.
 The development of these transferable skill sets are supported by encouraging active learning.

-My teaching assignments have brought me to a wide range of academic institutions in Mexico, Taiwan, Spain, New Zealand, Germany, Bahrain, Peru, Panama, Canada, USA, Brazil and Cambodia.
+My teaching assignments have brought me to a wide range of academic institutions in Mexico, Taiwan, Spain, New Zealand, Germany, Bahrain, Peru, Panama, Canada, USA, Brazil, Kenya and Cambodia.

 These international assignments have been great experiences when it comes to meeting culturally very diverse student groups and learning from them.
 And of course, becoming friends with some great colleagues in those institutions.
 One assignment that sticks out has been my visits to Pour un sourire d’enfant (PSE) in Phnom Penh, Cambodia.
 PSE was founded in October 1995 by Christian and Marie-France des Pallières.